KjellSchubert/coroutines-python-javascript/readme.md

 allow a single event loop per process, whereas in Python you theoretically could run multiple event loops, which I imagine could cause some headaches with control flow transitions between event loops.
 Practically this won't make a difference for Python apps sticking to a single event loop.
-What would be nice to have is a promisifyAll() equivalent for Python that turns Python blocking os package API into a Future-based API, not that the boilerplate code with
+What would be nice to have is a promisifyAll() equivalent for Python that turns Python's blocking os package API into a Future-based API, not that the boilerplate code with

     yield from run_async(lamda: ...)

 seems excessive.
-What would be even nicer is to have some confidence that the Python applications is not accidentally calling a blocking API in its @asyncio.coroutine functions, since this could severely cripple the throughput of an HTTP server running these accidentally-blocking coroutines.
+What would be even nicer to have is some confidence that the Python application is not accidentally calling a blocking API in its @asyncio.coroutine functions, since this could severely cripple the throughput of an HTTP server running these accidentally-blocking coroutines.
 Anyway: writing coroutine-based async I/O code is very convenient in both languanges.